Setasign/SetaPDF-Signer-Addon-GlobalSign-DSS/README.md

 Make sure, that the [SetaPDF-Signer](https://www.setasign.com/signer) component is [installed](https://manuals.setasign.com/setapdf-core-manual/installation/#index-2) and its [autoloader is registered](https://manuals.setasign.com/setapdf-core-manual/getting-started/#index-1) correctly.

-Then simply require the `src/autoload.php` file or register this package in your own PSR-4 compatible autoloader implementation:
+Then simply require the `src/autoload.php` file or register this package in your own PSR-4 compatible autoload implementation:

 ```php
 $loader = new \Example\Psr4AutoloaderClass;